Take the following course(s):

 Course Code: CONENF-1050

-This intense course blends material found in Intervention and Use of Force as well as Professional Patrol Tactics with the higher risk scenarios officers all too often experience in the field.
-This course is designed to increase officer safety as well as the ability of an officer to respond to specific threats, including lethal force.
-This course helps to develop a student's decision making skills along with their ability to respond in an effective manner to threats that are likely to cause bodily harm or death to those involved.
+This course is designed to increase officer safety as well as the ability of an officer to respond appropriately to specific threats, including lethal force.
+This course helps to develop decision-making skills along with the ability to effectively respond to threats, including those that are likely to cause bodily harm or death to those involved.

 Course Code: CONENF-1055